Y7K4/y7k4.github.io/_posts/2020-10-02-use_three_js_in_jekyll_blog_1.md

 <div id='cube'></div>
 ```

-This is the most elegant way I found to maintain the aspect ratio.
+This is a common way I found to maintain the aspect ratio.
 Here the outer div controls the aspect ratio, while the inner div holds the 3D content.
+A more elegant way is shown [here]({{next_in_series}}).
 ```css
 .threejs {
   position: relative;